Three Years Later: GREATS grows 280% year-over-year

 As a “digitally native” brand, the package that arrives at customer’s door is very often GREATS’ only physical touchpoint with a shopper.
 As a company who has said “brand is everything,” the delivery experience matters — a lot.

 GREATS has embraced personalization options available through the Shipwire Platform since their early days.
 Things like customized shipping confirmation emails allowed them to connect with customers more intimately.
 And as the brand has matured, so has their customer experience.
-GREATS and Ingram Micro Commerce worked together to implement branded packing lists and custom boxes, resulting in a luxury delivery experience that leaves a lasting impression on customers and boldly communicates the feeling of quality.
+GREATS and Ingram Micro Services worked together to implement branded packing lists and custom boxes, resulting in a luxury delivery experience that leaves a lasting impression on customers and boldly communicates the feeling of quality.

 Integrity and quality are pillars of GREATS’ brand image, and as the company grows, it’s more important than ever to maintain and push standards.